formulahendry/vscode-dotnet-test-explorer/README.md

 ## New in 0.7.1

-* Code lens symbols are displayed on the code lens row itself and not avove
+* Code lens symbols are displayed on the code lens row itself and not above
 * To make it easier to see what the extension logs and what the test runner logs the logs for the test runner has been moved to a new output logger called Test explorer (Test runner output)

 ## Usage